Whistleblower News & Articles

 The Brand Memo: During early FY 2018, then Attorney General Sessions issued a memorandum prohibiting DOJ components from issuing “guidance documents” that “purport to create rights or obligations binding on persons or entities outside the Executive Branch.”
 This was followed in January 2018 by a memorandum issued by then Associate Attorney General Brand applying these principles to DOJ litigators engaging in civil enforcement.
 Her memo curtailed fraud prosecutors’ ability to rely on certain types of agency regulatory guidance.
 This came as a surprise to DOJ fraud prosecutors and the relators’ bar, but the defense bar wielded it immediately, crafting arguments to undermine existing FCA cases and investigations.
 Eventually, DOJ Civil Frauds evolved its position to counter such defense arguments, including filing briefs in court that articulated how certain FCA cases could successfully survive such attacks, and the courts agreed.
 Then in December 2018, after the end of FY 2018, these positions were memorialized in newly-drafted Justice Manual provisions issued by then Deputy Attorney General Rod Rosenstein.
 The new provisions implemented and clarified the prior DOJ memoranda and carved out significant exceptions permitting appropriate use of guidance documents.
 But some damage was likely already done: we know anecdotally of some cases that were on a promising investigative track, but were slowed down or fell victim to the Brand memo.
 Even where cases survived, DOJ had to devote resources to fighting off Brand attacks by the defense, rather than investigating cases.

 The Granston memo: issued in January 2018 by DOJ Civil Fraud Section Chief Michael Granston, this memo directed DOJ fraud attorneys to evaluate the dismissal in FCA qui tam actions under various factors.
 The defense bar used the memo to attempt to dismiss declined cases being pursued by relators.
-Further, the defense bar’s aggressive use of attempts to take burdensome discovery of government agencies, purportedly to test the Escobar materiality element of the FCA case, dovetailed with one of the elements of the Granston memo.
+Further, the defense bar’s aggressive use of attempts to take burdensome discovery of government agencies, purportedly to test the Escobar materiality element of the False Claims Act case, dovetailed with one of the elements of the Granston memo.
 While hard to quantify, we suspect the Granston memo, and the accompanying threat by DOJ to seek dismissal of a relator’s case, had some chilling effect on relators’ (and their counsels’) willingness to pursue certain cases.

 The defense bar aggressively used the Escobar decision’s discussion of materiality as an element of FCA cases to seek dismissal of pending FCA cases.
 Many courts bought into the defense arguments, dismissing several pending cases.
 In addition, at least two very large jury verdicts were vacated including: in 2017, the Fifth Circuit vacated a judgment against Trinity Industries totaling over $663 million; and a district court in Florida vacated a 2017 healthcare fraud judgment of some $347 million (the latter case is now on appeal to the Eleventh Circuit).
 Together these two cases would have accounted for over $1 billion in FCA qui tam recoveries, probably during FY 2018.
 It remains to be seen how much more damage the lower courts’ interpretation of Escobar causes, but the good news is that DOJ now has a strong and well settled position on the Escobar issue that it is advocating with more and more success.